-Public Information & State Records Laws in Delaware
+Public Information & State Record Laws in Delaware

 The Delaware Freedom of Information Act (Delaware FOIA) ensures public access to records of governmental bodies in the state, as defined in § 10001 to 10005.1